ruggleslab/slap_ges/README.md

 ### Common Issues

-1. **Low gene overlap**: If many signature genes are missing from your data:
+1. **Low gene overlap**: If all signature genes are missing from your data:
    - Check gene naming conventions (HGNC symbols vs Ensembl IDs)
-   - Consider gene mapping/conversion
+   - Make sure mapping is to hg38
    - Evaluate if your platform captures the signature genes

 2. **Unexpected score distributions**:
-   - Verify data normalization
+   - Verify data normalization (variance stabilization from DESeq2 is recommended)
    - Check for batch effects
    - Ensure proper sample QC